International Detention Coalition: Handbook on Implementing Alternatives to Detention

-Child Detention Campaign
+Child detention campaign

 The IDC undertakes advocacy at the international, regional and national level on the need for alternatives to the detention of children.
 They have implemented projects aimed at improving the welfare of children in detention and encouraging policy change through demonstrating function alternatives.

 The IDC developed a global campaign on the issue of children in migration related detention.
 The campaign includes a comprehensive research document conducted by a selection of their members in particular focus countries.
 In June 2012, a report was released: Captured Childhood: Introducing a new model to ensure the rights and liberty of refugee, asylum seeker and irregular migrant children affected by immigration detention.

 Belgium

-The IDC visited the 127bis Detention Centre in Belgium on June 20, 2008, and provided a report to the Belgian Government on a number of concerns regarding the regime, conditions and best interests of the children detained.
-On February 25, 2009, the IDC received a letter from the Immigration Minister, Annemie Turtelboom pledging to improve conditions in the detention centre.
+The IDC visited the 127bis Detention Centre in Belgium on 20 June 2008, and provided a report to the Belgian Government on a number of concerns regarding the regime, conditions and best interests of the children detained.
+On 25 February 2009, the IDC received a letter from the Immigration Minister, Annemie Turtelboom pledging to improve conditions in the detention centre.

 Following a meeting with IDC Director Grant Mitchell, the Immigration Minister stated that 2008 would be the`last year during which children might be detained in closed centres for irregular immigrants’.
 In October 2008 the Belgian Government announced that children irregularly in the country would not be detained, but would be brought with their families to open housing.